How can we help?

 Royal Standard of Ur

-an artifact from the Royal Graves of Ur.
-It contained pictures that are very informative to scholars.
+an artifact from the royal graves of Ur, Containing pictures that were informative to scholars

 someone who writes/ usually a revered position in ancient society

-an adjective used to describe a group of people who's language could be traced back to the same root
+a word used to describe a group of people whose language could be traced back to the same root

 to take over a position without any legal right

-small divotional statues that Sumerians left in the ziggurat to appease their gods
+small devotional statues that Sumerians left in the ziggurat to appease their gods

-a temple in Mesopotamia.
-It had a distinctive shape and was used to store commodities and goods that were given as offerings.
+A temple in Mesopotamia.
+I had a distinctive shape and was used to store commodities and goods that were given as offerings.
 People worked and lived there.